Why Gifting Sense?

 Help Us Help You

-Gifting Sense has been in development and privately funded for 40 months.
-We believe we have built a public good that can help children easily acquire some basic financial skills.
+Gifting Sense has been privately funded and delivering a public good for just over two years.
+We believe together we can help children easily acquire some basic but important financial skills.
 If your family agrees, please consider donating $10.00 to allow us to continue to refine and execute our mission – which is to turn shopping for holiday and birthday gifts into a tool parents can use to help teach their children financial literacy.
-Thank You.
+Thank you so much.